TheCatOfHs/lorex/README.md

 ## Authors

-This software was developed by SCCOP-LX group.
+This software was developed by SCCOP group.

 ## License